iljaSL/camagru/README.md

-<strong>This web project is about creating a small web application allowing to make some basic photo and video editing using your webcam and some predefined images.
+<strong>This first web project at Hive Helsinki is about creating a small web application allowing to make some basic photo and video editing using your webcam and some predefined images.
 Any fancy frameworks were forbidden.
 I used the MVC structure for this project</strong>

  <img src="https://github.com/iljaSL/camagru/blob/master/app/assets/images/site/siteimage.png" width="1000" height="600"/>